The arrangements for attending the Persian Supper Club were rather secretive.

 Places were limited, so we felt we had somehow smuggled ourselves onto some sort of VIP list to get a seat at the table, in a Fight Club sort of way but with a pass to eat supper instead.

 As we arrived at the venue on a Saturday night, we were aware that being sociable, mingling and sharing food, ‘just like an Iranian family might do’, was on the agenda.

 And although we do like meeting new people, my dining partner suddenly revealed that he would really prefer to sit on our own.
 ‘Too late for that,’ I whispered kindly, as we walked through the door and spied two large tables, each with 12 seats on.

-We were in Taste Café in Holbeck, Leeds, which had been borrowed for the evening by private dining chef Afsaneh Kaviani, a former MasterChef finalist from 2012.
+We were in Taste Café in Holbeck, Leeds, which had been borrowed for the evening by private dining chef Afsaneh Kaviani, a former MasterChef finalist from 2012 - see our PICTURE STORY here.
 Afsaneh is well-known in the foodie circles of Leeds and has hosted previous supper clubs from her north Leeds home, as well as cookery demonstrations and lessons in making Middle Eastern food, at food festivals.

 The thought of spending a night with complete strangers and sharing dishes of food and conversation might make some anxious.
 It goes against the traditional British reserve of a secluded table for two.
 But the foursome sitting next to us were especially pleasant.

 I discovered one of the other supper club guests ran his own restaurant in a pub north of Leeds, so was interested to hear his thoughts on the evening and if the idea worked.

 He told us he enjoyed eating out when possible; probably to check out the competition I imagine, and seemed to be relishing the atmosphere and sharing experience.